 - Product quality/pricing challenges

 - Insufficient support, communication, and education from the company, sponsor, and uplines

 - Compensation deficiencies

 Are you feeling better now?
 If you are thinking you can work with the list of 5 categories, you’re right.
 You can.
 You can address each of the “big” issues in your business.
 There is work to be done, but it will be worth it.

 The best direct selling companies have a retention rate of 60%, which is 3 times the average rate.

-In spite of all of the things that contribute to attrition, direct selling companies thrive because of the determination and success of those who stick with it.
+In spite of all the things that contribute to attrition, direct selling companies thrive because of the determination and success of those who stick with them.

 If you do the opposite of what was talked about in this video, and continue to train, support, and encourage your independent representatives, you will have a successful direct selling company and happy, successful representatives.

 We are happy to help you on your journey.
-If you need help to lower your attrition rate, please contact us.
+If you need help lowering your attrition rate, please contact us.